mainmatter/playbook/project-flow/full-service/README.md

 They are the ones closer to the users and can provide information or data regarding their goals, pain points, and behavior patterns.
 It is desirable to integrate all different points of view at this stage, whether it is from a sales representative, customer support specialist, or a domain expert.

+If the project's target audience is inside the client's company, we advise to bring in people from the corresponding department.

 **What is needed for this workshop**

 Previous user research, data sources like event logs, metrics and analytics, user feedback are required to validate the personas.